 28. Amsterdam, Netherlands

-Often referred as the Venice of the North due to its hundreds of canals, Amsterdam has a truly unique vibe and it’s undoubtedly one of the best bucket list destinations to visit in Europe.
-The city is mostly known for the Red Light District and the world-famous coffeeshops (aka weed shops) but it has many more amazing things to offer.
+Often referred to as the Venice of the North due to its hundreds of canals, Amsterdam has a truly unique vibe and it’s undoubtedly one of the best bucket list destinations to visit in Europe.
+The city is mostly known for the Red Light District and the world-famous coffee shops (aka weed shops) but it has many more amazing things to offer.

-Amsterdam is home to many great museums like the Rijksmuseum or the Van Gogh Museum and if you’re interested in the Jewish history you can visit the Anne Frank House as well.
+You can find many great art museums in Amsterdam like the Rijksmuseum or the Van Gogh Museum and if you’re interested in Jewish history you can visit the Anne Frank House as well.
 For the best panoramic views, head over to A’DAM Tower where you can also try Europe’s highest swing on the observation deck.
 Going on a canal tour is certainly one of the best ways to see the city and if you want to learn more about its history, you can join a free walking tour as well.